tanujtinish/SearchEngie-CSE272-UCSC/README.md

    c) LogFileResultRow: to hold a single row of final results in the format defined for logfile
 3. SearchEngine:
    It is the main package which has 3 classes:
-   a) Indexer: This class indexes all the parsed documents in byteBufferIndex (in
+   a) Indexer: This class indexes all the parsed documents in byteBufferIndex (in RAM).

-RAM).
 It uses lucenes standard analyzer that removes stop worlds and perform stemming and lemmetization
    b) Reader and Searcher: This class is used to query index created by indexer.
 In constructor, I also calculate document Frequencuies for all the terms to be used while ranking document using my own algorithm.
 4. Ranking:
    This package defines all the 5 ranking algorithms, namely (Boolean, TF, TF-IDF, Relevance feedback, and Own algorithm)
 5. VoTransformation:
    This package is used for conversion among different class objects.
-For instance, function convertParsedDocumentToDocument function inside VoTransformations
+For instance, function convertParsedDocumentToDocument function inside VoTransformations.
 Class is used to convert my own created ParsedDocument object to lucenes document object.
 6. Run:
    This package is used to run everything.
 It contains main method, where every java program starts.
 This is what make all the required function calls.
 7. Comparator:
    This package defines comparison functions for objects necessary to be able to sort them.

 B) Implementation of ranking algorithms:
 1. Boolean: Program uses used lucenes booleanSimilarity for Boolean ranking
 2. Tf-Idf: Program uses used lucenes classicSimilarity that implements interface TfIDFSimilarity for Boolean Tf-Idf: